bruneltech/HackBrunel-Checkin/README.md

 ## Important Info
 This tool comes with absolutely no warranty, and is provided as-is.
-If you find any bugs, please feel free to open an issue or a pull request.
+If you have any potential improvements, please do open a pull request.
 We trust you'll test if this is suitable for your event before using it in a live environment.